Espyo/Life_of_Judd/readme.txt

     Story
         Complete a series of chapters that represent cherry-picked days of Judd's life.
         Each one tasks you with judging a specific Turf War match, with some sort of underlying story or theme.
-        You must get at least a certain score in order to complete a chapter.
+        You must score at least 95 points in order to complete a chapter.
         Although you can replay chapters, the ink coverage is always random, so don't rely on trial and error.
-        Your highest scores get saved.
+        Your highest scores get saved, even after you close the game.
     Free play
         You're given randomly-generated inked arenas, and judge them at your heart's content, with no compromise.